Classic Red Velvet Cake

 Did you notice how I hit you with a few healthy recipes before I clobbered you with this doozy?
 It’s the only way I can make up for what you are about to see.

-But my youngest is like me {sorry to tell ya girly, but it’s true} she doesn’t love-love cake.
+But my youngest is like me (sorry to tell ya girly, but it’s true) she doesn’t love-love cake either.
 It’s a frosting thing for her too.
 If she does eat it, then it’s cream cheese frosting and that-tis-it.
-So that’s why the past two years running, she’s requested this for her birthday cake.
+That’s why the past two years running, she’s requested this for her birthday cake.
 But this year was different.
 For her 8th birthday she specifically requested a red velvet cake.

 Since I’ve only ate red velvet cakes and never-ever-in-my-life made one, I had to do some research.
 I did some collaborating and a lil’ fine tweaking and made what I decided was the best red velvet cake I’ve ever had in my life.
 I’ve been hesitant for so long because there is just so-so-SO much red food die, I couldn’t bring myself to make one.
 But I believe everything in moderation and plus when a pair of soft hazel eyes got all kitten-like asking me if I would make it specially for her birthday… I caved.
 Okay all she had to say is “red velv-….” and I was in like flynn.

-Start by cracking two large eggs into a large measuring {makes for easy pouring}, and give them a quick beating.
+Start by cracking 2 large eggs into a large measuring (this makes for easy pouring), and give them a quick beating.

-And *gasp* two 1 ounce bottles of red food coloring.
-As in uno and dos.
+And 2, yes two (1 ounce) bottles of red food coloring.

 Stir.
 And watch out for red droplets that will stain anything and EVERYTHING!
 Believe me, I speak from experience… goodbye favorite funky-floral kitchen towel, you will be missed.